HOME of LISA & WES JOHNSTON

 After the Bests, several different owners occupied the home until Lisa and Wes Johnston purchased it in 1999.
 The house was a “fixer-upper” by the time the Johnstons moved in.
 The original oak wood floors were covered with linoleum tile squares.
 To the Johnstons’ pleasant surprise, however, the wood floors had been perfectly preserved by the linoleum and were in pristine condition.
 They were also able to expose and restore the original fireplace façade.
 The Johnstons’ favorite feature of the home is the original stained-glass windows in the living room and entryway.

 The Johnstons were careful to preserve much of the home’s original character and charm, but they also rehabilitated the house to make it useful and functional for contemporary living.
 They remodeled the master suite and completed other modern renovations upstairs, such as moving the washer and dryer from the basement to the second floor and renovating the upstairs second bathroom.
-The kitchen has been updated with granite countertops and new flooring.
+The kitchen has been updated with granite countertops and new flooring and much of the painting throughout the home was done by Lisa.
+What an undertaking!
 We are lucky to have a house on the tour so perfectly demonstrating the delicate balance between preservation and modernization.